-Response Settings
+Response General Settings

 Once you’ve set up the request settings, you need to set up the response as well.
 To do so, click the Response tab and make the necessary response settings as described in this section.